 - Composite Character: Rachel Summers's role in the original comic is given to her in X-Men: Days of Future Past.

 - Deadly Dodging: Used against Juggernaut in The Last Stand, as she tricks him into crashing into a wall behind her; due to their powers being temporarily nullified by Leech, he's promptly knocked out.

 - Determinator: In X-Men: Days of Future Past, she must keep the link open, is at one point stabbed by Logan when his present body reacts violently to mental trauma in the past.
 And due to how time runs concurrently in the past and present, it's implied that it takes a few days before Logan and co. can properly stop Mystique, which means that she is slowly bleeding out and can't sleep for that period.

 - Indy Ploy: To take down Juggernaut, Shadowcat goads him into charging at her and Leech.
 Leech's power nullifies the Juggernaut's, and when he slams into the wall he gets knocked out.

-- Intangible Man: Her mutation allows her to do this.
+- Intangible Man: Her mutation allows her to do phase through solid objects.

-- New Powers as the Plot Demands: In X-Men: Days of Future Past, she now somehow has the ability to send people's consciousnesses back through time.
+- New Powers as the Plot Demands: In X-Men: Days of Future Past, she now somehow has the ability to send people's consciousnesses back through time.note

-- Official Couple: In X-Men: Days of Future Past, she seems to have become one with Bobby.
-This is confirmed in The Rogue Cut.
-In the new timeline, this has been erased and she is presumably with Colossus, as Bobby is with Rogue again.
+- Official Couple: In X-Men: Days of Future Past, she became one with Bobby, as confirmed in The Rogue Cut.
+In the new timeline, this has been erased and she is implied to be with Colossus, as Bobby is with Rogue again.

-- She's All Grown Up: Bobby Drake has certainly noticed that she's grown into Ellen Page.
+- She's All Grown Up: Bobby Drake has certainly noticed that she's grown into Elliot Page.
 Even more so◊ in X-Men: Days of Future Past.